-In the event of an absence, the student's parent/guardian must call the 24-hour Attendance Office phone number (630)627-2595.
-Calls must be received by 10:30a.m. on or before the day of the absence, stating the student's name, ID number, relation to the student, and reason for absence.
+In the event of an absence, the student's parent/guardian must call the 24-hour Attendance Office phone number (630)627-2595 or email at ge_attendance@glenbard.org.
+Calls or emails must be received by 10:30a.m. on or before the day of the absence, stating the student's name, ID number, relation to the student, and reason for absence.
 However, school officials have the prerogative to determine whether a student is excused or truant.
 For unreported absences, the Attendance Office will make a reasonable effort to telephone the parent(s)/guardian(s).
 An excused absence from school allows the student to receive full credit for missed work.
 It is the student's responsibility to contact his/her teachers for make-up dates/ deadlines for all assignments and tests missed during excused absences.
-Parent(s)/ Guardian(s) are responsible for updating home, work and cell phone numbers to the Guidance Office by calling (630) 424-7148.
+Parent(s)/ Guardian(s) are responsible for updating contact information including, address, email, home, work and cell phone numbers to the Guidance Office by calling (630) 424-7148.
 When a parent(s)/guardian(s) is required to be out of town for family or business matters, he or she must notify the Attendance Office prior to leaving town.